reflectoring/reflectoring.github.io/_posts/solutions/logging/2018-08-03-logging-format-logback.md

                 converterClass="io.reflectoring.logging.TruncatedThreadConverter" />
 ```

-In the above example, the converter is bound to the conversion word "truncatedThread", which we can use in the
+In the above example, the converter is bound to the conversion word `truncatedThread`, which we can use in the
-`<pattern>` definition.
+`<pattern>` definition of the `logback.xml` file.

-The converter itself simply takes the current thread name, pads it with spaces if it's shorter than the maximum length
+The converter itself simply takes the current thread name, **pads it with spaces if it's shorter than the maximum length
-or cuts of the first part of it if it's too long (adding "..." to the start, so we can see that it has been truncated):
+or cuts of the first part of it if it's too long** (adding "..." to the start, so we can see that it has been truncated):

 ```java
 public class TruncatedThreadConverter extends ClassicConverter {